 Incidence: 13 percent of hydrops fetalis is caused by antigen-antibody mediated red cell hemolysis.

-Methods: PCR of exons 1 and 2 and intron 2 of RHCE gene followed by fluorescent monitoring.
+Methods: PCR of exon 5 of RHCE gene followed by fluorescent monitoring.

 Limitations: Bloody amniotic fluid specimens may give false-negative results because of maternal cell contamination; specificity may be compromised by mutations in primer sites or those outside the RHCE exons examined; fetuses predicted to be unaffected should continue to be monitored by noninvasive means.
 Diagnostic errors can occur due to rare sequence variations.